NeroHero02/Basics/Foundation/BasicLevel1/README.md

 2^7 ---> MSB

 Examples :
-1- Represent this in binary :
+1- Represent this in Binary :
 * 3
 0      0     0     0     0     0     1     1
 2^7   2^6   2^5   2^4   2^3   2^2   2^1   2^0